Tea

 - Fine mesh strainer

-- Optional: muslin bag to put tea blend in
+- Muslin bag to hold tea blend (optional)

-- Boil at least 1 quart water in a saucepan or tea kettle.
+- Boil at least 1 quart of water in a saucepan or tea kettle.

-- In jar or cup add herbs or muslin bag filled with tea blend.
+- In a jar or cup, add herbs or a muslin bag filled with tea blend.

 - Pour boiling water over tea blend.